amar-exe/sevdalinka-generator/README.md

 # Sevdalinka Generator
-## Ppaer and project for ML course
+## Paper and project for ML course